TEIC/website/src/activities/council/meetings/tei-technical-council-teleconference-2026-04-10.md

   * What kinds of continued work on P5 will we do now?
     * Is "maintenance mode" the correct term?
           * MH: Not yet.
 Might take us 10 years.
 We have a community of users that depend on P5 and we cannot leave them in the lurch.
-         * RV: But the work of our F2F can't be for nothing...
-      * "Maintenance mode" gives us a chance to decide which tickets require immediate attention and which makes sense to defer.
-      * RV: Let's not dampen our momentum.
+         * RV: But the work of our F2F can't be for nothing.
+"Maintenance mode" gives us a chance to decide which tickets require immediate attention and which makes sense to defer.
+Let's not dampen our momentum.
-      * TR: "maintenance mode" may be too strong: seems to imply that P5 will go away very soon.
+      * TR: The phrasing "maintenance mode" may be too strong: seems to imply that P5 will go away very soon.
         * What term is best to use?
         * Or don't label it, and just continue?
         * General agreement that the term  "maintenance mode" does not apply until we are ready to release P6.